 Daniel Penny surrenders to police to face manslaughter charge in Jordan Neely subway chokehold death

-A man seen on video putting a man in a deadly chokehold turned himself in Friday morning to face criminal charges, his lawyer said.
+A man seen on video putting another man in a deadly chokehold on a New York City subway train turned himself in Friday morning to face criminal charges, his lawyer said.
 Daniel Penny, a 24-year-old Marine veteran, is being charged with second degree manslaughter, the Manhattan district attorney's office said Thursday.

 Jordan Neely, a 30-year-old former Michael Jackson impersonator who was homeless, died after being put in a chokehold by Penny earlier this month.

-A video lasting nearly 3 minutes shows Penny on the floor of a subway car with Neely in a chokehold.
-The New York City medical examiner's office ruled Neely's death a homicide.
+A video lasting nearly 3 minutes shows Penny on the floor of a subway car with Neely in a chokehold on May 1.
 Penny was initially questioned by police and released without being charged.

+The New York City medical examiner's office determined that Neely died from a chokehold and ruled his death a homicide.

-Witnesses told police Neely had been begging for food and acting erratically on the F train before Penny intervened.
+Witnesses told police Neely had been begging for food and acting erratically on the F-line train before Penny intervened.
+According to witnesses, Neely was screaming about being hungry and tired but didn't attack anyone.

 Neely's family attorney declined to comment on the charges Thursday, but was expected to speak to the media Friday morning, CBS News New York reported.